Trees in Abbotsford - Urban Forest Strategy

 I know there is a need for development, as the population in the Fraser Valley is obviously growing, but we need to make sure these expansions do not come at a price we cannot afford to pay in terms of the loss of our natural environment.

-Aaron H almost 3 years ago
+Aaron H over 3 years ago

 Please provide protection for keeping large natural forrested recreation sites like Ledgeview and Sumas Mountain

-Ek almost 3 years ago
+Ek over 3 years ago

 Im a mountain biker trees and trails are important in abbotsford

-Reid m almost 3 years ago
+Reid m over 3 years ago

 The biggest concern I have about this strategy is that McKee Peak was not mentioned.
 That is the green heart of this community and the plan currently is to make another eagle mountain.
 This should be at the top of the discussion.
 The "Lets Talk" page for McKee has been closed for discussion.

-Yoshia Burton almost 3 years ago
+Yoshia Burton over 3 years ago

 Remember the record-breaking heatwave that we just survived?
 The one that literally killed people in our community?